 Arrival & Departure

-Participants should plan to arrive on July 01 (June 30 departure from outside EU).
-Last event on evening of 13 July; check-out is on 14 July.To keep airfare costs down, a Tuesday or Wednesday departure from North America is often cheaper, and would allow for 1-2 days free in Milan prior to the festival.
-Participants should compare costs of arriving in various regional airports; recommended are Milan Malpensa or Linate, in addition to Zurich, Switzerland.
-Regardless of which airport you choose, you will need to take a train to arrive in Maccagno (on Lago Maggiore, just south of Swiss border).
-Complete travel instructions will be sent in June to all attending participants.
+Participants should plan to arrive on July 7 (July 6 departure from outside the EU).
+The final event is on the evening of July 18; check-out is on July 19 in the morning.
+Participants should compare costs of arriving in various regional airports; recommended are Bologna, Venice, Rome, Zurich, and Milan Malpensa or Linate.
+Regardless of which airport you choose, you will need to take a train to arrive in Cesena.
+Complete travel instructions will be sent in May to all attending participants.

 Honing Your Craft

 Practice facilities with pianos are available throughout the day and into early evening hours.
-Composers are encouraged to bring A laptop with music editing software.
-Each participant will receive two private lessons and/or master classes during the festival.
+Composers are encouraged to bring a laptop with music editing software.
+Each participant will receive a minimum of two private lessons and/or master classes during the festival.

 The majority of participants are currently enrolled in a music degree program, through the PhD level.
-Recent PhD and DMA graduates are also welcome.
+Recent PhD and DMA graduates are encouraged to attend.
 Typical age range is from 20 to 35, however participation is not limited to this age group.